Supernova and Pride

 Credit: Bleecker Street

 Ultimately, this is a deeply human film, in essence and depiction.
 The interactions between Sam and Tusker are honest and mostly unmarred by the more overdramatic tendencies of cliched romance films.
-It’s only in the films tragic climax that we see any form of melodrama, and it serves to raise raises real questions about morality and the destructive capabilities of dementia.
+It’s only in the film’s tragic climax that we see any form of melodrama, and it serves to raise real questions about morality and the destructive capabilities of dementia.

-During pride month, a film of this nature feels both justified and entirely necessary, offering qualities unique to the romance genre.
-Praiseworthy in its simplicity and what it manages to accomplish during its relatively short, 90 minute running time, it’s a film that happens with a bang rather than a whimper, much like a supernova.
+During Pride Month, a film of this nature feels both justified and entirely necessary, offering qualities unique to the romance genre.
+Praiseworthy in its simplicity and what it manages to accomplish during its relatively short, 90-minute running time, it’s a film that happens with a bang rather than a whimper, much like a supernova.

 Previous